Shortland Street: Production

 The working title was The Shortland Street Project after its planned filming location in a TVNZ-owned studio at 74 Shortland Street in Auckland Central.
 However, the studio was found to be too small for the required sets, and the production studio was moved to a warehouse in Browns Bay.
 After running through many name options, the original working-title was chosen and subsequently truncated to simply Shortland Street.
 The name subsequently is a homage to the Shortland Street studios, which were home to New Zealand's first regular television broadcast in 1960, and were home to TVNZ and its predecessors' Auckland operations until TVNZ moved to its new purpose-built television centre on Victoria Street West in 1990.

 Shortland Street is produced by South Pacific Pictures, with assistance from Fremantle and Television New Zealand.
-In the first few years, the production was also assisted by New Zealand On Air.
+In the first few years, the production was also assisted by New Zealand On Air; since 1996, funding from the government agency ended and the show moved entirely to advertising revenue.

 Today, most of the filming for Shortland Street occurs at South Pacific Pictures West Auckland studios, with Ferndale High School scenes being filmed at the nearby Waitākere College.
 The exterior shots of the hospital are filmed on location at the Waitakere Studios at an existing section of a building dressed up to appear as the facade of a hospital entrance.
 Location scenes are filmed in Auckland, but other locations, including Fiji, Mt Ruapehu, Rotorua and Rarotonga have been used.

 Originally, Shortland Street was filmed at Browns Bay on the North Shore until their relocation to purpose built studios in West Auckland in 2000.
 The original Ferndale High School was played by a North Shore college until the studio relocated.

 When cast members are hired their contracts are either 4 days, 1 week, 2 weeks, 6 weeks, 6 months or a year.

 While the name Shortland Street is based on an actual street in Auckland CBD, the only place where the scenes are actually filmed in Auckland CBD is the fictitious Q Road, which is the actual Karangahape Road, better known as K' Rd.

 High definition production of Shortland Street started in early 2011, with the first HD episode broadcast on 18 April 2011 on the Freeview HD and Sky platforms.

 On 24 July 2018 It was announced that the show will air six nights a week starting in September 2018.